 AI in UX

 Wherever your business has to deal with a repetitive, boring task, AI software can take over.
 This also applies to your website visitors.
 Human website users are spoiled for choice and their every whim is consistently catered to.
 How willing are you to wait for a web page to load?
 How often do you fail to contact a business because it only opens from 9 to 5?
 Do you agree to cookies to avoid having to fill in your name, address, telephone number and email every time you return to your favourite site?
 Human website visitors are highly critical.
 Not only do they want a beautifully organised area, they want knowledgeable staff 24/7 to answer questions that border from the inane (how many times has someone asked for a product price from your landing page rather than navigate the website?) to the highly specific.
-In all of these examples, AI can provide a healthy solution that – at present – lacks the intimacy (and trustworthiness) of the human touch, something a user experience agency can provide.
+In all of these examples, AI can provide a healthy solution that – at present – lacks the intimacy (and trustworthiness) of the human touch, something a can provide.